akienm/swadl/README.md

 # SWADL: Selenium Webdriver Accelerated Development Library
 Akien Maciain akienm@gmail.com

-## Purpose:
+## Purpose of this library
-Implements a best practices based reusable selenium framework suitable for process automation.
+Implements a best practices based reusable Test Automation framework suitable for process automation.
 This includes test automation, business process automation, and any similar.

+While this is currently implemented only to talk to selenium, one TODO item is to make the selenium interface component a layer, and add libraries for pywinauto and other low level interfaces/

 This is intended to be both reusable code to launch from, and to be an illustration of test automation framework design best practices.

-## Installation
+## Installation for Automation Developers
-This discussion assumes a Windows 10 compatible machine.
-The paths will be different on other platforms, but should be substantially the same.

-You will need:
+1) Fetch the repo: git clone https://github.com/akienm/swadl.git
+2) Set the environment variable SWADL_HOME to point to the repo's local directory.
+3) Add %SWADL_HOME%\bin to your path
-    * winget install --id=Oracle.JDK.18  -e
+4) Install the repo: pip install -e %SWADL_HOME%
-    * Download the Selenium JAR file. https://www.selenium.dev/downloads/ and put it on your path

-## Status:
+## Status of the code as of this writing
-As of this writing, this is a work in progress.
-See TODO.md for more information
+Originally developed as a proof of concept.
+Not all functions yet fully implemented and debugged as of this writing.
+See TODO.md for more information.

-## Organization:
+## Organization of the code
-* `seleniumpoc/bin`: various whatnot I use to develop this
+* `swadl/bin`: various whatnot I use to develop this
-* `seleniumpoc/demos`: The demos.
+* `swadl/demos`: The demos.
 As of now, there's one
-* `seleniumpoc/engine`: The SWADL Framework
+* `swadl/engine`: The SWADL Framework
-* `seleniumpoc/README.md`: This file
+* `swadl/README.md`: This file
-* `seleniumpoc/TODO.md`: An overview of some of the major points of this framework still to implement
+* `swadl/TODO.md`: An overview of some of the major points of this framework still to implement
-* `seleniumpoc/ToO.md`: Theory of operation
+* `swadl/ToO.md`: Theory of operation (planned)

 ## Overview of Major Architectural Goals:
 1) This code implements a set of interfaces intended to replace the Selenium interfaces, and to handle all the synchronization for you.
 3) Implement flows (also sometimes called storyboards), and strict encapsulation between tests, flows, and pages.
 4) Demonstrate "engine-based-testing", where an engine can validate all the controls on a given page.
 5) Portray code that can gather all the errors, not just stop at the first one.

 ## Platform:
 All the examples and support code was developed on Windows.
 Almost all the python code, including the SWADL components, is platform independent.

-The one known exception is the driver creation code in SWADL_constants.py.
-You will need to add code there to support additional platforms as needed.

 The demo tests run on either nose2 or pytest.

+The demo code can be run once the setup is complete by typing either: googledemo or googledemo p

+The first one runs under nose2 (because I like the output better) and the second one runs under pytest.

 ## Terminology:
+NOTE: This use of assertion comes from application development.
+Where assert is used to indicate "we can continue".
+TODO: Change the languaging of this to reflect how we use assertions with other test automation frameworks.

 - Assertion - Assertions are condition tests which prove that the test can continue or not.
 Failed assertions are almost always "Errors".
 - Error - This means the test experienced an error and was unable to complete.
 This is not the same as a "failure".
 - Failure - This means that the thing the test was actually testing didn't meet expectations.
 This may mean something as small as a control which was the wrong color, it's noted and the test continues.
 Validations can usually be marked with the keyword `fatal`.
 If the call has `fatal=True`, that means if it fails, raise an exception.